|

 was he that I am still finding, decades later, Louis L'Amour titles I have

+never heard of.
 Finally, I actually met Louis.
 I could not believe my luck.
 We had lunch

 at one of London's top hotels and I don't know about him, but so far as